MicrosoftDocs/fabric-docs/docs/database/mirrored-database/enable-mirroring.md

 ## Prerequisites

 Mirroring can be enabled for any Fabric capacity, including Power BI Premium Capacity.
+For more information on Power BI Premium licensing, see [Power BI Premium licensing](https://powerbi.microsoft.com/blog/important-update-coming-to-power-bi-premium-licensing/).

 To enable Mirroring, you need to be a member of one of the following admin roles: